plugpress-io/cf7-styler-for-divi/readme.txt

 1. Install the plugin from the WordPress plugin directory or upload the files to `/wp-content/plugins/`
 2. Activate the plugin through the 'Plugins' menu in WordPress admin
 3. Ensure Divi Theme and Contact Form 7 are installed and active
-4. Use the new CF7 Styler module in Divi Builder to style your forms
+4. Use the new CF7 Mate module in Divi Builder to style your forms

 == Frequently Asked Questions ==

+**Q: Why did the plugin name change from CF7 Styler to CF7 Mate?**

+A: We've added many features beyond just styling - form entries, star ratings, range sliders, and more.
+The new name better reflects what the plugin does.

 **Q: Do I need the Divi Theme to use this plugin?**